Paramagnetismus im Garten: Wie Basalt-Urgesteinsmehl unsere Böden belebt

 What is Enhanced Rock Weathering?

-Enormous potential for CO₂ binding
+Enormous potential for CO₂ sequestration

 Challenges and criticism